sccn/sccn.github.io/tutorials/misc/EEGLAB_and_MEG_data.md

 MEG data may be processed as EEG data, although there is added complexity for some data formats.
 For example, EEGLAB does not differentiate between gradiometers and magnetometers for Neuromag data.
-For plotting purposes, you have to tweak the topoplot function to plot either one or the other.
+For plotting purposes, you should only keep one type of data.

-Also, EEGLAB does not support MEG gradient correction, so you need to do that outside of EEGLAB before processing the MEG data in EEGLAB.
+Also, EEGLAB does not support MEG gradient correction, which is a required step after importing MEG data, so you need to do that outside of EEGLAB before processing the MEG data in EEGLAB.

 For MEG source localization, you can use a custom model in DIPFIT within EEGLAB (there is a specific entry for MEG custom leadfield matrix as explained [here](/tutorials/09_source/DIPFIT.html#using-dipfit-to-fit-independent-meg-components)).
 EEGLAB is still a solution of choice if you are using